-Liquidity: Collateral received must be highly liquid and traded on a regulated market or multilateral trading facility with transparent pricing in order that it can be sold quickly at a price that is close to pre-sale valuation.
-Collateral received must also comply with the provisions of UCITS Regulation 74.
+Liquidity: Collateral received other than cash should be highly liquid and traded on a regulated market or multilateral trading facility with transparent pricing in order that it can be sold quickly at a price that is close to pre-sale valuation.
+Collateral received should also comply with the provisions of UCITS Regulation 74.

-Valuation: Collateral received is valued on at least a daily basis and assets that exhibit high price volatility are not accepted as collateral unless suitably conservative haircuts are in place.
+Valuation: Collateral received should be valued on at least a mark-to-market daily basis to ensure that margin is sufficiently covered and assets that exhibit high price volatility should not be accepted as collateral unless suitably conservative haircuts are in place in accordance with the policy set out below.